 Infectious diseases were once a leading cause of death in the United States and globally before widespread access to vaccines became available.
 Since 1980, cases and deaths have significantly declined.

-Following changes in vaccine policy and growing hesitancy, measles and pertussis (whooping cough) are two diseases making a comeback globally.
+Following changes in vaccine policy and growing hesitancy, measles and pertussis, or whooping cough, are two diseases making a comeback globally.

 Measles